Welcome to today's edition of the Rush 24-7 podcast.

 Said around October of 2007, President Bush is assassinated as he leaves the Sheraton Hotel in Chicago.

-Whatever happened to the notion that if you talked about this, threatened to do this or what have you, the Secret Service was knocking on your door inside of ten seconds.
+Whatever happened to the notion that if you talked about this, threatened to do this or what have you, the Secret Service was knocking on your door inside of 10 seconds.

-They play that, and then uh and then Witt says, What do you think about Russia's comments there?
+They play that, and then Witt says, what do you think about Russia's comments there?

 Rush, of course, being a political conservative, has a different point of view on this.